dicethrow/amaram/README.md

 ## status

+- As of 2 Mar 2022, after a week or so of restructuring how testing is approached, I have arrived on a structure I like; see amaram/amaram/common/Delayer.py.
+This enables the most straightforward, concise and conventional way to implement formal verification, simulations and uploadable tests.

-- As of 23 Feb 2022, split part of this project into `amtest`, so the code is more concise and reusable.
+- As of 23 Feb 2022, split part of this project into a new `amtest` repo, so the code is more concise and reusable.

 - As of 15 Feb 2022, moving from `test5_modified_ila_with_fifo_backend.py`, where the backend of the ila is implemented with a conventional fifo, to `test6_modified_ila_with_sdram_fifo.py`, where the backend of the ila is implemented with the sdram fifo.
 This is the big test, perhaps it could be broken down a bit more.